EricZinda/Perplexity/backlog.md

   - solution_list_alternatives_without_combinatorial_variables forces the entire group to be materialized
     - The only time we really do solution_group_combinatorial is for the first one
       - Should we break apart the distinction between  solution_group_combinatorial and variable?

-- TODO: Still need to do combinatorial variables

 Go through each plural
 - Test:
         - https://aclanthology.org/P88-1003.pdf